 Depending on the issue, fixing a chimney can take a big bite out of a homeowner’s budget, but there are several ways to finance the cost of chimney repair.
 For instance, you may decide to dip into emergency savings, use a credit card, take out a personal loan, or turn to your homeowners insurance.

-You may also be tempted to attempt to tackle the work yourself and save some money in the process.
-Though many home improvement projects may be appropriate for the DIY-er, chimney work is not one of them.
+You may also be tempted to tackle the work yourself and save some money in the process.
+Though many home improvement projects may be appropriate for the DIY-er, chimney work isn’t one of them.
 You assume serious risks when completing a chimney repair yourself — the same kinds of risks you’d face repairing a roof.
 Even if you can overcome those risks, you’ll still have to know how to repair the chimney.
 And certain tasks, such as a complete chimney replacement, require advanced knowledge of the mechanics of a chimney.

 The Takeaway

 A well-maintained chimney is designed to last for decades, but that doesn’t mean it won’t require the occasional repair or maintenance.
-Repairs typically cost between $160 to $750, though that price depends on a range of factors, including the type of chimney you have, the work being done, and labor costs.
+Repairs typically cost between $160 and $750, though that price depends on a range of factors, including the type of chimney you have, the work being done, and labor costs.
 But chimney upkeep is an important line item to include in the budget because there are potential safety risks involved when repairs aren’t made.

 When it comes to financing chimney repairs, homeowners have several options, including homeowners insurance, dipping into an emergency fund, and taking out a personal loan.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 FAQ